stevegt/grid-cli/v2/doc/220-graph.md

     AddSequence(root, "AGC")
     ```

-### Conclusion
+### Advanced Questions Answered
-The sequence matching graph structure, with detailed node and edge compositions, a traversal mechanism, and illustrative examples, forms the core of efficient sequence matching.
-This approach supports both recursive and iterative traversal techniques, ensuring flexibility and clarity in matching input sequences to stored reference sequences.

-This documentation integrates theoretical foundations with practical implementation methods to provide a cohesive understanding of sequence-matching graphs in the PromiseGrid system.

-### Sequence Matching in the Context of PromiseGrid
+#### Sequence-Matching Graph and 'Children' Field of a Node
+In a sequence-matching graph, the 'Children' field of a node contains only the next node(s) in the sequence.
+It maps sequence characters to their corresponding child nodes, representing the continuation of the sequence.

+#### Genome Storage in Graph
+Only the sequences of interest are stored in the graph.
+These sequences are identified based on specific criteria such as the presence of particular motifs or functional relevance.
+The identification can be based on their positions in the genome or other biological markers.

+### Optimizations and Further Research

-#### Breakdown of Sequence Storage and Matching
+#### Sequence Matching with Unknown Leading Characters
-In a sequence-matching graph, sequences can be broken down into smaller sub-sequences, similar to the concept of hashing.
-These sub-sequences are stored as paths within the graph.
-When matching a sequence fragment with unknown leading characters, the following steps are taken:
+To match a sequence fragment with unknown leading characters, the system can:

-1. **Decomposition**: The input sequence is broken down into all possible sub-sequences.
-2. **Traversal**: The algorithm traverses the graph, starting from various nodes representing potential sub-sequences.
-3. **Comparison**: Each potential path is compared against the input sequence fragment to identify matches.

-This allows the system to handle sequences even if the leading characters are unknown.
-By leveraging the graph structure, PromiseGrid can efficiently search and match large datasets, ensuring optimal performance and accuracy.

-### Handling Unknown Leading Characters in Sequence Matching

-To find a sequence fragment when the leading characters are unknown, you can use the following approach:

-1. **Segment the Fragment**: Break down the input sequence fragment into smaller overlapping segments.
+1. **Segment the Fragment**: Divide the input sequence fragment into smaller overlapping segments.
-2. **Search for Segments**: Traverse the graph to identify nodes corresponding to the segments.
+2. **Search for Segments**: Locate nodes corresponding to the segments within the graph.
-3. **Extend Matches**: Extend partial matches by exploring neighboring nodes in the graph until a complete match is found.
+3. **Extend Matches**: Extend partial matches by traversing adjacent nodes in the graph till a complete match is found.

-This method ensures that even with unknown leading characters, the system can effectively locate and match sequence fragments within the graph.

-### Practical Example
+### Practical Example with Unknown Leading Characters

-Consider a scenario where the input fragment is "CGTA":
+Consider an input fragment "CGTA":
 1. **Segment**: Break down "CGTA" into "CGT", "GTA".
 2. **Search**: Find nodes corresponding to "CGT" and "GTA" in the graph.
-3. **Extend**: Extend the matches by exploring adjacent nodes to form the complete sequence.
+3. **Extend**: Extend matches by exploring neighboring nodes to form the complete sequence.

-By following these steps, the PromiseGrid system can efficiently handle and match sequence fragments, even with unknown leading characters, ensuring robust sequence matching capabilities.
+In this way, the system effectively handles sequence fragments with unknown leading characters, ensuring robust sequence matching capabilities.